cal-pratt/flexdi/README.rst

     graph = FlexGraph()

     # Let's add a binding for an Engine.
-Anything that requires an Engine will
-    # now fetch it from provide_engine.
+    # The binding will be used for anything that requires an Engine.
-    # FlexGraph uses the functions return type annotation to perform the binding.
+    # FlexGraph uses the return type annotation to create bindings.
     @graph.bind
     def provide_engine() -> Engine:
         return create_engine("sqlite://")